 Day … er… is today Wednesday or Sunday?
 I literally haven’t a Scooby anymore.

 Day 5: It’s a schoolfriend’s birthday party!
 Everyone’s there!
-All my Mum-friends are there too!
+All my Mum-friends are there!
 Plus a Dad-friend or two!
 Go and play, kids!
 I’ll natter!
 Natter-natter.
 Coffee-coffee.
 Oooh, a cheeky glass of Prosecco/gin!
 Holiday comparisons!
 Gosh, you look knackered.
 Yeah, we’ve not seen many people.
 Georgia came over to play back in week… God, so long ago now.
 Oh, Georgia came to you as well?
 And you?
 And you… hang on, where is Georgia, is she here?
 What, STILL?
 Oh, Mauritius?
 What, the whole family??
 Oh.
 Oh right.
 And she’s back…when…?
 Ah.
 Right.
-So Georgia’s mum basically… OK.
+So Georgia’s mum basically used us for childca-… OK.
 Are we all agreed?
 COW… Yeah, I know.
 Fuck Georgia’s Mum, the smug weasel.
 And next week they’re back to scho-… WHAT THE HELL DO YOU MEAN, “TEACHER-TRAINING DAY”???!!
 Since when?
 But I don’t read, or remember the details from, the letters from school!
 Especially during the bloody hols!

 Day 6: Grandparents, again.
 I love them, again.
-They lift my weights, again.
+They lift my weights.
 I’ll have to be as good as, or better than, them in 30 years time.
 Christ, I don’t know if I can make it past the end of next week.

 Day 7: THIS HOUSE IS A MESS AND YOU’VE BEEN BUGGERING ME ABOUT ALL SUMMER!!! *weeps*